transcend-io/terragrunt-atlantis-config/README.md

   dir: example-setup/extra_dependency
 ```

-If you specify `extra_atlantis_dependencies` in the parent Terragrunt module, they will be merged with the child dependencies.
+If you specify `extra_atlantis_dependencies` in the parent Terragrunt module, they will be merged with the child dependencies using the following rules:

+1. Any function in a parent will be evaluated from the child's directory.
+So you can use `get_parent_terragrunt_dir()` and other functions like you normally would in terragrunt.
+2. Absolute paths will work as they would in a child module, and the path in the output will be relative from the child module to the absolute path
+3. Relative paths, like the string `"foo.json"`, will be evaluated as relative to the Child module.
+This means that if you need something relative to the parent module, you should use something like `"${get_parent_terragrunt_dir()}/foo.json"`

 ## Custom workflows